John Henry Osmeña

 John Henry Renner Osmeña (January 17, 1935 – February 2, 2021), also known as Sonny Osmeña or simply John Osmeña, was the grandson of Philippine President Sergio Osmeña.
 He served as a senator of the Philippines from 1971 to 1972, 1987 to 1995, and 1998 to 2004.
 He was the last surviving senator of the 7th Congress, the last Congress before martial law.

 In Cebu City, he started out as a city councilor in 1963, became the vice-mayor in 1967 and was elected to the House of Representatives representing the 2nd district the year after.
 He was the mayor of Toledo, Cebu from 2013 to 2019.

 Early life and education

-Osmeña was born on January 17, 1935, in Cebu City, to Dr. Emilio Veloso Osmeña and María Luisa Renner.
+Osmeña was born on January 17, 1935, in the then-municipality of Cebu to Dr. Emilio Veloso Osmeña and María Luisa Renner.
 He was the older brother of former Cebu governor Emilio Mario "Lito" Osmeña Jr. and Annabelle "Annie" Osmeña-Aboitiz, a real estate developer.
-His grandfather was Sergio Osmeña, the fourth President of the Philippines.
+His paternal grandfather was Sergio Osmeña, the fourth President of the Philippines.

 Osmeña graduated with a degree in mechanical engineering from the University of San Carlos in Cebu City.
 He also went to the University of the Philippines and the International Social Development Institution in the Netherlands for further studies.